Srijan-Petwal/mission-control/README.md

 ### 🌐 Live Demo

 <!-- Replace with actual GIF or hosted link -->
-he project is now **deployed on an AWS EC2 instance** using a **Docker container**, making it easy to run the full stack without installing Node.js, MongoDB, or dependencies locally.
+The project is now **deployed on an AWS EC2 instance** using a **Docker container**, making it easy to run the full stack without installing Node.js, MongoDB, or dependencies locally.

 - **Backend & Frontend** are running inside a single Docker container.
 - **Port 8000** is exposed and mapped to the EC2 public IP.